Ted Kaczynski: Summary

-Industrial Society and Its Future begins with Kaczynski's assertion: "The Industrial Revolution and its consequences have been a disaster for the human race."
-He wrote that technology has had a destabilizing effect on society, has made life unfulfilling, and has caused widespread psychological suffering.
-Kaczynski argued that most people spend their time engaged in ultimately unfulfilling pursuits because of technological advances; he called these "surrogate activities", wherein people strive toward artificial goals, including scientific work, consumption of entertainment, political activism, and following sports teams.
-He states people do "surrogate activities" to satisfy the "power process" in which people strive to be independent and to achieve power over themselves.
+Industrial Society and Its Future begins with the assertion: "The Industrial Revolution and its consequences have been a disaster for the human race."
+Kaczynski wrote that technology has had a destabilizing effect on society, has made life unfulfilling, and has caused widespread psychological suffering.
+He then called for a revolution to force the collapse of the worldwide technological system, and held a life close to nature, in particular primitivist lifestyles, as an ultimate ideal.

+Kaczynski attributed the psychological and social issues of society to the technological system because in his words, the system "requires people to live under conditions radically different from those under which the human race evolved".
+He argued that most people spend their time engaged in ultimately unfulfilling pursuits to cope with these abnormal conditions; he called these "surrogate activities", wherein people strive toward artificial goals, including scientific work, consumption of entertainment, political activism, and following sports teams.
+Kaczynski states people do "surrogate activities" to satisfy the "power process" in which people strive to be independent and to achieve power over themselves.
 He predicted that technological advances would lead to extensive and ultimately oppressive forms of human control, including genetic engineering, and that human beings would be adjusted to meet the needs of social systems rather than vice versa.
-Kaczynski stated that technological progress can be stopped, in contrast to the viewpoint of people who he said understand technology's negative effects yet passively accept technology as inevitable.
-He called for a revolution to force the collapse of the worldwide technological system, and held a life close to nature, in particular primitivist lifestyles, as an ultimate ideal.
-Kaczynski's critiques of civilization bore some similarities to anarcho-primitivism, but he rejected and criticized anarcho-primitivist views.
+In the end, Kaczynski predicted that with the rise of artificial superintelligence, the mass of the population would become a "useless burden on the system", and the elite would either keep them in a genetically manipulated state of subservience or eliminate them altogether.